IORP II – green light for good governance

 Timing of “own-risk assessments”

-Whilst TPR’s codes of practice will deal with the timing of the own-risk assessment, the Governance Regulations state that:
+Whilst TPR’s codes of practice will deal with the timing of the own-risk assessment, the Governance Regulations state that the first assessment must be prepared:

 The Cross-border Regulations make changes in relation to the regime and procedure for authorisation and approval of cross-border activity, cross-border transfers, and information requirements.